Play and Paint in Portugal!

 6 full days of art instruction with Kato Wake • 7 nights ensuite accommodation • ALL lunches and dinners, including wine • Airport pick up and return transportation • Daily room cleaning • Amenities: premium botanical shampoo, conditioner and shower gel, hair dryer, bath and beach towels • Mid-week excursion to the Island of Farol • Art trolley to use when out sketching • Introduction to Portuguese wine with Billy Munnelly

-Tipping is at your discretion for a lovely young woman who prepares breakfast and cleans the bedrooms and house, and Margarida, the resident chef and house keeper.
+Tipping is at your discretion for a lovely young woman who prepares breakfast and cleans the bedrooms and house, and Margarida, the resident chef and #1 woman-in-charge.

 Getting there: Air Transat direct flight departs Toronto on March 19 at 10pm, arrives Faro on Wednesday March 20, 9:15am (7h 15m)